Walkability, Real Estate, and Public Health Data

 Walk Score data is used by analysts and researchers in the fields of real estate, urban planning, government, public health, and finance.

-Walk Score data can be tracked over time to measure historical trends.
+With our subscription services, Walk Score data can be tracked over time to measure historical trends.
 For example, the percentage of residents in a city who can walk to fresh food in 5 minutes.

 “Washington DC is not the only city that is finding Walk Score and Transit Score to be key tools in our planning efforts.”